KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * No advertising identifiers are generated or transmitted by the application itself.
 * No cloud-based synchronization features are implemented.
 * No automatic diagnostics upload path is implemented.
+* No first-party BubblesTheDev tracking server is contacted for analytics or data collection purposes.

+## Local Browser Data

-Local browser data such as history, bookmarks, homepage settings, and optional Music Player settings is stored on the user's device in the Electron `userData` directory.
+Browser data is stored on the user's device in the Electron `userData` directory.

+Current persisted data includes:

+* homepage settings
+* browsing history
+* bookmarks
+* bookmark bar visibility
+* per-site permission settings
+* optional Music Player opt-in state and chosen folder
+* cached search results and suggestions used by the internal home/search page

+The persisted browser-state payload is compressed before being written to disk.
+When Electron safe storage is available, that payload is also protected with OS-backed encryption.
+If OS-backed protection is unavailable, the runtime can fall back to credential-backed AES-GCM protection when available.
+If neither protection path is available, the payload is still stored locally in compressed form.

+The application does not automatically upload this browser-state data.

+## Diagnostics And Runtime Checks

+Diagnostics are generated locally.

+Current behavior:

+* runtime diagnostic entries are written to a local diagnostics directory
+* users can manually export an encrypted `.bdiag` diagnostics report
+* no automatic diagnostics upload path is implemented
+* the runtime checks panel shows local status for storage protection and other on-device runtime state

+Diagnostic data remains on-device unless the user explicitly chooses to export it.

+## Network Activity

+This browser is not offline-only.
+Outbound network traffic still occurs when the user does one of the following:

+* opens websites or web apps
+* signs into websites
+* loads page assets such as images, scripts, fonts, and media
+* downloads files
+* uses external search engines directly
+* uses search from `bubbles://home`

+When the user performs a search from `bubbles://home`, the application may contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions on that internal page.

+## Music Player Privacy

 The Music Player is local-only and off by default.

 * No music folder is scanned until the user explicitly agrees inside the Music Player window.
 * The user can choose the default Music folder or another local folder.
+* Playback uses local files only.
 * The application does not upload or share the user's music files.

-The browser still makes normal outbound network requests when the user browses the web.

-Examples:

-* Opening websites and web apps
-* Loading page assets such as images, scripts, fonts, and media
-* Using search from `bubbles://home`

-When the user runs a search from `bubbles://home`, the application may contact DuckDuckGo and Google endpoints in the background to assemble the search experience shown on that internal page.

-The application does not establish outbound connections to BubblesTheDev-controlled servers for tracking or data collection purposes.
+## Summary

-BubblesTheDev values user privacy and has intentionally designed this software without built-in surveillance, telemetry, analytics, or automatic remote reporting components.
+BubblesTheDev Web Browser is intentionally designed without built-in surveillance, telemetry, analytics, automatic remote reporting, cloud sync, or a first-party auto-update service.

+The privacy model is local-first:

+* browser settings, history, bookmarks, permissions, and search cache stay on-device
+* persisted browser state is compressed locally and protected when an available encryption path exists
+* diagnostics stay local unless the user exports them
+* music library access requires explicit consent before any scan begins
+* browsing, downloads, and built-in search still create normal traffic to the websites and providers the user chooses to use

-Any future feature that would materially change this privacy posture should be disclosed in updated privacy and release documentation.
+Any future feature that materially changes this privacy posture should be disclosed in updated privacy and release documentation.